-It is normal to have a swollen and bruised leg for the first few weeks.
+It is normal to have a swollen leg (3 to 12 months) and to have bruises the first few weeks.
 Taking anticoagulants may also increase bruising.

 Protect your scar from the sun by using a maximum sun protection cream when it is well closed.